EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 #### Output files - dram-distill

-This subdirectory contains the outputs of running `DRAM-distill` on the KO hits per contig, the InterProscan and run_DBCan.
-DRAM generates summary reports and visualisations for the annotations on a per-assembly basis, into four different files.
+This subdirectory contains the outputs of running `DRAM-distill` on the KO hits per contig, the InterProScan and run_dbCan.
+DRAM generates summary reports and visualisations for the annotations on a per-assembly basis, and outputs four different files.

 - **ERZ12345_dram.tsv.gz**: This `tsv` file contains the product of `DRAM-distill` for the assembly, including functions that were detected.
 - **ERZ12345_dram.html.gz**: This `html` file contains a heatmap visualisation of the detected functions by `DRAM-distill`.